What is a Productive Morning Routine

 Lay Out Each Day, but Don’t Shy Away From Pivoting

-Everybody is going to have their own system, but the closest thing to a universal tip in my eyes is laying out a schedule before you start each day.
+Everybody will have their own system, but the closest thing to a universal tip in my eyes is laying out a schedule before you start each day.
 While you will still be able to tap into your productivity without doing so, you are limiting yourself by not building even a rough schedule.

 Unless you are consciously monitoring it, you won’t realize just how much time is wasted between tasks deciding what to move on to.

-Some people thrive off of being able to build a daily schedule on the most granular level possible, and while commendable, it is not for everybody.
-Especially those who have routines that are constantly changing.
+Some people thrive off of being able to build a daily schedule on the most granular level possible.
+While commendable, it is not for everybody, especially those who have routines that are constantly changing.